stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

    To mitigate this, we added support for tagging incoming foreign keys with `stiType: "TaskV1" | "TaskV2"` in `joist-config.json`, which Joist will then use to: a) validate the FK value is the correct type at runtime, and b) use the respective `TaskV1` / `TaskV2` type in the type system.

+   (This is probably not something we can enforce at the database level, because there isn't a way to distinguish between v1 & v2 ids from the referencing side of the FK, so the `joist-config.json` hint will be good enough.)

 Both of these features made the STI-based `Task` base types and subtypes much more "CTI-ish" in dev ergonomics, which we liked.

 ## Tangent on Naming

-While I've used `TaskV1` and `TaskV2` as the "v1" and "v2" entity names in this post, having "v1" and "v2" in entity names is admittedly kind of gross, so we brainstormed some alternative names and ended up:
+While I've used `TaskV1` and `TaskV2` as the "v1" and "v2" subtype names in this post, having "v1" and "v2" in entity names is admittedly kind of gross, so we brainstormed some alternative names and ended up:

 * `ScheduleTask` as the "v1" task name, which worked well because the previous system was very "schedule-centric", and
 * `PlanTask` as the "v2" task name, as the new system is more "probabilistic planning-centric".

-These are admittedly somewhat arbitrary, but we liked the idea of, a year from now when we've aged the `ScheduleTask` / v1 feature entirely out of the system (fingers crossed!), we'll be left with a good/proper name for `PlanTask`.
+These are admittedly somewhat arbitrary, but we liked the idea that, a year from now when we've aged the `ScheduleTask` / v1 feature entirely out of the system (fingers crossed!), we'll be left with a good/proper name for `PlanTask`.

 ## Implementation Steps